ShiromMakkad/ImageToPrime/README.md

 ## Inspiration

-I saw a numberphile video on the Trinity Hall Prime which I've linked to below.
+I was inspired by a numberphile video on the Trinity Hall Prime which I've linked to below.

 ### The Trinity Hall Prime - Numberphile
 [![The Trinity Hall Prime - Numberphile](https://img.youtube.com/vi/fQQ8IiTWHhg/0.jpg)](https://www.youtube.com/watch?v=fQQ8IiTWHhg)